Middlefield Collegiate Institute

 · honouring the participation and contribution of all cultures within our community

-· developing our appreciation of the arts through exposure to a variety of disciplines and the right of the individual to self-expression
+· developing an appreciation of the arts through exposure to a variety of disciplines and the right of the individual to self-expression

 · becoming creative problem solvers through the application of critical thinking, risk taking and effective, positive communication

-· balancing learning and lifetime activities by developing resilience and positive decision-making skills intellectual, physical and social health
+· balancing academic and non academic activities by developing resilience and positive decision-making skills intellectual, physical and social health

 · exploring technology and using it responsibly in our learning and in our lives